yingw787/tinydevcrm-mvp/WHY.md

 > a villainous persona gets their hands on our software?
 Determine what the
 > risks are so we can design to mitigate them?

+Significant damage could exist if a poorly intentioned user has access to this product.
+After locking down and building to feature parity, the next immediate concern is security and permissioning.

+Ideally, all data will be locked at a high (row-level or cell-level) granularity, and a comprehensive permissioning system will exist in order to monitor user access.

 ### 11. Will we have access to users for research and testing?

 > Having access to users is crucial for validating the overall product and
 > workflows we create.
 Be sure to begin the process of locating and scheduling
 > time with users as soon as you can.

+I intend on posting occasionally to Hacker News, Lobste.rs, YC Startup School, and Pioneer.app in order to garner feedback.

 ## Project Discovery